Cyber-Mint/schemadoc/README.md

 # schemadoc
-An example og how to generate useful schema documentation
+An example of how to generate useful schema documentation

-talk about  network_mode: host
+> Todo: add info about network_mode: host

 ### Quickstart
 ```sh